0

 Rituals & Offerings

-• Offerings: Milk, honey, bread, seeds, fresh flowers, candles, woven cloth.
+• Offerings: Milk, honey, bread, seeds, poetry, small handcrafted items, or lit candles.

 Metaphysical Work with Brigid